longtongster/environment/README.md

 **remark**:
 In some cases installation with conda are not always succesfull.
 Leaving them in the current environment might pollute your environment.
 This is a clear way to go back.

+## Lock your environment

+The lock file is a file that contains a list of dependencies and their exact version numbers for a specific environment.
+The lockfile is used to ensure that the environment can be recreated in the future, even if the dependencies or their versions are no longer available.

+For this you have to install `conda-lock`

+to create the lock file from the `environment.yml` type

+`conda lock`

+I have to look into to this as it is not explained how to recreate an environment from the lock file.

 ## Docker image

 An example to build the image `my-example` that creates a user `tommy` run the following command.